OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 *   Essential Information: When you register any kind of SoundCloud® account, you will need to provide your email address, your month and year of birth, and choose a password.
 In addition, if you register a premium account, you will also need to provide your real name, address and payment verification information.

-*   Non-essential information: Your gender if you wish to provide it.

 *   Profile Information: You may choose, at your discretion, to provide additional information for your public profile on SoundCloud® – for example:

     *   your real name